reflectoring/reflectoring.github.io/content/blog/2022/2022-04-24-comprehensive-guide-to-java-streams.md

 }
 ```
-Here we are creating a stream of double elements from an array and printing them by calling a `forEach()` function on the stream.
+In this example, we are creating a stream of double elements from an array and printing them by calling a `forEach()` function on the stream.
 ### Obtaining Stream From a Collection

 We can obtain a stream from a collection using the `stream()` and `parallelStream()` methods: